 I wanted this moment to last an eternity.
 The sunset on the horizon, spending time with my friends despite them not really paying much attention to me.
 I enjoyed their happiness, though.
 I never really took a liking to dating, let alone girls around my school.
 Seeing Alex and Mayzie happy together took my mind off my own troubles sometimes.
 But my moment, as much as I willed it, would not last forever.

 "Hey, Arthur," Alex began, stopping in his tracks.
 It took a second for him to pull me out my head.
 "It's getting late, bud.
 So, I'm gonna walk Mayzie home."

 Mayzie's Mom was…something else.
-She was a single mother; Mayzie's Dad having left before she was born and she never let you forget these two facts.
+A single mother, Mayzie's Dad having left before she was born, and she never let you forget these two facts.
 She somehow found every opportunity to mention how she was both a mother and a father or how hard it was being a single Mom.
 The few times she's met Uncle Bobby she flirted so much it put Aunt Beatrice to shame.
 He seems to have that effect on most middle-aged women.

 "Thanks for the offer, but I think I could use the walk.
 Clear my head, ya know?"
 I replied, looking at the texts between me and Bobby in my phone.

 "You two still aren't talking?"
 Alex asked, "It's been a week man.
 You should say something.
 I mean, you kinda messed up.
 No offense, ya know?"

 "Yeah, but," I began.
 I couldn't explain the full situation to them.
 Not out of shame or embarrassment, but rather out of a genuine lack of ability to explain my feelings in a way that didn't make me appear to be an even bigger jerk.
 "Look, don't worry about it.
 I'll be fine.
 You two love birds enjoy your walk home."
 I gave a semi-convincing wink, trying to change the focus of the subject.